yoichimichael/mod-3-calorie-counter-js-practice-nyc-web-033020/readme.md

 We want a place for users to keep track of their caloric intake.
 * Remove boiler-plate `<li>` tags and render `li.calories-list-item` elements with fetch response from backend API.
 * A user can record a new calorie intake which will be *prepended* to the list with pessimistic rendering.
-  * To keep the styling consistent, make sure the list-item you are prepending has the following format (you may additional attributes at your discretion):
+  * To keep the styling consistent, make sure the list-item you are prepending has the following format (you may add additional attributes at your discretion):
   ```html
    <li class="calories-list-item">
       <div class="uk-grid">